-and between aspect and surface roughness (1.9%).
-Of the twenty three first order interactions higher than 0.1% also found assuming normal PDFs for model inputs/outputs, the most important was between slope and aspect (5.0%), closely followed by the interactions between vegetation height and surface roughness (4.1%) inputs, but a number of other important interactions are evident.
-These include interactions between aspect and surface roughness (2.3%), vegetation height (1.5%), Fr (1.4%) and Mo (0.7%), respectively and between Fr and vegetation height (1.9%) and surface roughness (1.0%), respectively.
+evident.
+These include interactions between aspect and surface roughness (2.3%), vegetation height (1.5%), Fr (1.4%) and Mo (0.7%), as well as between Fr and vegetation height (1.9%) and surface roughness (1.0%).

-4.2.7 Parameter sensitivity for EF{daily}
+4.2.7 Parameter sensitivity for $\overline{EF{daily}}$

 Once again, the ranges of main and total effects reported for the sensitivity of EF{daily} were to a large degree similar to most of the other parameters already discussed.
-For normal PDFs, main effects of the inputs ranged widely from 0 to 38.2 % and from 0 to 49.5%, respectively (Table 3, Fig. 2) and for the case of uniform PDFs from 0 to 35.7% and from 0 to 49.1%, respectively (Table 4).
-Mo was found to be the most important model input parameter here in terms of main effects under normal PDFs (38.2%), followed by Fr (10.4%), vegetation height (8.2%) and aspect (4.3%).
-As Table 3 shows, many additional parameters become important contributors to total effects although the nature and rank of the most significant parameters does not change.
-Once again, Table 4 shows very little differences in terms of the nature and ranking of the main and total effects under a uniform PDFs assumption for the model inputs/outputs.
-Therefore, for this parameter, the most important model input parameters are Mo, Fr, vegetation height and aspect.
-Assuming uniform PDFs, thirty two first order interactions with values higher than 0.1 % were observed for this parameter, with the most important being between Fr and Mo (5.4%) and vegetation height (4.2%), respectively, and between vegetation height and surface roughness (1.9%).
-Thirty one first order interactions with values higher than 0.1% were found assuming normal PDFs.
-The two most important are those between Fr and Mo (4.8%) and vegetation height (3.7%), respectively.

-Other important interactions included those between vegetation height and surface roughness (1.9%) and Mo (0.8%), respectively and between Fr and cuticle resistance (0.7%).
-Second or higher order interactions for this parameter assuming normal PDF were largely similar to those observed for other parameters.
+For normal PDFs, main and total effects of the inputs ranged widely from 0 to 38.2 % and from 0 to 49.5 %, respectively (Table 4, Fig. 3), and for the case of uniform PDFs from 0 to 35.7 % and from 0 to 49.1 %, respectively (Table 5).
+Mo was found to be the most important model input parameter here in terms of main effects under normal PDFs (38.2 %), followed by Fr (10.4%), vegetation height (8.2%) and aspect (4.3%).
+As Table 4 shows, many additional parameters become important contributors to total effects although the nature and rank of the most significant parameters does not change.
+Once again, Table 5 shows very little differences in terms of the nature and ranking of the main and total effects under a uniform PDF assumption for the model inputs/outputs.
+Therefore, for this parameter simulation in SimSphere, the most important model input parameters are Mo, Fr, vegetation height and aspect.
+Assuming a uniform PDF, 32 firstorder interactions with values higher than 0.1% were observed for this parameter, with the most important being between Fr and Mo (5.4%) and vegetation height (4.2%), respectively, and between vegetation height and surface roughness (1.9%).
+Thirty-one first-order interactions with values higher than 0.1% were found assuming normal PDFs.
+The two most important are those between Fr and Mo (4.8%) and vegetation height (3.7%).
+Other important interactions included those between vegetation height and surface roughness (1.9%) and Mo (0.8%), and between Fr and cuticle resistance (0.7%).
+Second- or higher-order interactions for this parameter assuming normal PDFs were largely similar to those observed for other parameters.

-5 4.2.8 Parameter sensitivity for NEF{daily}
+4.2.8 Parameter sensitivity for $\overline{NEF{daily}}$

-The main and total effects for this parameter assuming both normal (Table 3, Fig. 2) and uniform PDFs (Table 4) were very similar (if not identical) to those observed for $\overline{LE{daily}}$.
-The first order interactions with values higher than 0.1 % B for this parameter were very similar to those for $\overline{EF{daily}}$ with respect to the nature and ranking of the most important interactions assuming both normal and uniform PDFs, as were the contributions of second order or higher interactions.
+The main and total effects for this parameter assuming both normal (Table 4, Fig. 3) and uniform PDFs (Table 5) were very similar (if not identical) to those observed for $\overline{LE{daily}}$.
+The first-order interactions with values higher than 0.1 % for this parameter were very similar to those for $\overline{EF{daily}}$ with respect to the nature and ranking of the most important interactions assuming both normal and uniform PDFs, as were the contributions of second-order or higher interactions.